Tanu-N-Prabhu/Python/README.md

-# Learning Python Programming Language from Beginner to Advance Level.
+# This Repository Helps You Understand Python Programming Language From Beginner To Advance Level.

 <img src="Img/Python.jpeg" >

-<h2> Helps to understand Python from beginners to advance. </h2>
-<h3 align = "justify"> This repository gives to enough knowledge about python programming and also helps you to survive in this programming world !!! </h3>
+<h3 align = "justify"> Also this repository gives to enough knowledge about python programming and also helps you to survive in this programming world !!! </h3>

 # Installation
 1. Python download: (https://www.python.org/downloads/)